inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Bed to be red hashed outline  (with fill of colour from forward filled entry).
 _______________________________________________

+[F] Classification Rules: Individual patient chart

+X-axis time in hours, range 0-72 hours, default to 24 hours Y-axis left is motor block assessment score (0 to 3) 0-1 = GREEN filled

+2= AMBER filled

+3 =RED filled

+DESIGN KEY FOR INDIVIDUAL CHARTS
+a.
+Label data points as circles
+c.
+Colour code – RAG rated motor block score
+d.
+Missing – no data points with grey bar

 DRAFT below-

 [D] SPC CHARTS

-Operational definition - For patients on epidurals, what percentage of motor block assessements are done on time as per guidelines.
+Operational definition - For patients on epidurals, what percentage of motor block assessments are done on time as per guidelines.
 Chart a- day, Char b- night.

 Measurement Interval (for motor block assessment scoring only) Average time between motorblock assessments - note suggest not on front tile- TBC.